 Cardiac catheterization is a procedure that helps your doctor diagnose or treat heart conditions.
 It is sometimes called heart catheterization, heart cath, or cardiac cath.
 A catheter (thin tube) allows your doctor to perform various tests and treatments by visualizing the blood vessels of your heart.

-Find a cardiologist or call 702.616.4900 to learn more about these services at Dignity Health - St. Rose Dominican's San Martin and Siena Campuses.
+Find a cardiologist or call (702) 616-4900 to learn more about these services at Dignity Health - St. Rose Dominican's San Martin and Siena hospitals.

 Doctors use cardiac catheterization to evaluate the function of the heart and its valves and major blood vessels.
 Your doctor may order one of these diagnostic procedures for the following heart conditions: